-- 87% did not miss work
+- 87% avoided work absence

 Can an employer add this service at no cost?

 - Significant savings to our healthcare system because with 57% less patients might mean 50% less walk-in clinics.
-There would be no need for leasing medical office space and all expenses associated with that.

 - Improved productivity, as employees will not miss work to get the most common prescriptions.